kensanata/bitlbee-mastodon/doc/HELP.md

 > **&lt;kensanata&gt;** /join #important

 Don't forget to **save** your config.

+## filters
+You can create filters which remove toots from the output.

+These are the commands available:
+> **filter** (to load and see your filters)
+> **filter create &lt;phrase&gt;**
+> **filter delete &lt;n&gt;**

+Currently filters are created for all contexts, for whole words, and without an expiration date.
+Fine grained control over the filters created are planned.
+Furthermore, for whole words, word edges are weird.
+For a whole word phrase to match, the beginnin and end of the phrase have to be one of a-z, A-Z, or 0-9, and the character before the phrase and after the phrase must not be one of these.
+Matching does not care about canonical Unicode form, I'm afraid.

+There is currently a **known bug**: when you're logging in, the filters aren't loaded.
+You have to use the **filter** command to load them.

 ## notifications
 Use **notifications** to show the most recent notifications again.
 Use **more** to show more notifications.